ConnorCrwf/cs393r_auto_robots/README.md

 # cs393r_starter
+Every now and then, check https://github.com/ut-amrl/cs393r_starter for updates and bring the commits over manually

 ## Using this Repo
 You will be using a duplicate of this repo for all development in the class.
 This repo provides starter code for the ROS subscriptions, publishers and control loops you will be using.